sooluh/sooluh/README.md

 ### ☪️ Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_Explained in Detail_</sub><br>
+<sub>_The Night Journey_</sub><br>
-**Surah Fussilat** (41: 53)
+**Surah Al-Isra** (17: 51)

-> We will show them Our signs in the universe and within themselves until it becomes clear to them that this ˹Quran˺ is the truth.
-Is it not enough that your Lord is a Witness over all things?
+> or whatever you think is harder to bring to life!”
+Then they will ask ˹you˺, “Who will bring us back ˹to life˺?”
+Say, “The One Who created you the first time.”
+They will then shake their heads at you and ask, “When will that be?”
+Say, “Perhaps it is soon!”

-— Jumada al-Ula 10, 1445H
+— Jumada al-Ula 11, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts